 Great MGOs don’t worry about the mail or email unless a donor on their caseload specifically tells them they don’t wish to receive it.
 This is where the MGO needs to step in immediately on behalf of a donor and help fix the situation.
 It’s really up to the MGO to know the donor’s communication preferences and make sure they’re honored.

-If the major donor team and the direct-response teams are doing their work, there is harmony and consistency between both.
-The direct-response team will get a soft credit if a major donor gives through one of their appeals so they can track the effectiveness of that particular appeal, so there shouldn’t be any discussion about “whose donor it is.”
-It’s the organization’s donor, not any department within the organization.
+If the major donor team and the direct response teams are doing their work, there is harmony and consistency between both.
+The direct response team will get a soft credit if a major donor gives through one of their appeals so they can track the effectiveness of that particular appeal.
+So there shouldn’t be any discussion about “whose donor it is.”

 There you go.
-Direct-response and major gifts working in harmony.
+Direct response and major gifts working in harmony.
 Is this happening in your non-profit?

 Jeff